• Skip to main content

 Mining Polymer None reported

-Nonpolymers Instances of surfactants used in ore mining flotation
+Nonpolymers Instances of surfactants used in ore mining flotation and leaching, improve separation of materials, and concentration of ore by destruction of mineral structure

-PFAS Production Polymer Not applicable
+PFAS Production Polymer None reported

 Nonpolymers Emulsion polymerization processing aids for fluoropolymers (such as PTFE, FEP, PFA, PVDF), (co)monomer of side-chain fluorinated polymers; (co)monomer of fluoropolymers and to make fluoroelastomers; may use salts of long-chain PFCAs (such as PFOA and PFNA), salts of short-chain PFCAs (such as PFHxA), or PFECAs